cabo/sdf-mapping/draft-bormann-asdf-sdf-mapping.md

 ~~~
 {: #code-wot-output1 title="Output 1: SDF Model"}

-* The other output: SDF mapping file
+* The other output: SDF mapping file for class information

 ~~~json
 {